 Next, rest your dough before rolling it back.
 This rest helps balance the elasticity, leaving your pizza dough just the right kind of stretchy.

 You can prevent your pizza dough from tearing by following some simple guidelines.

 - Next, make sure the dough rests for a while.
-This method will allow the developed gluten to stretch a little, ensuring just the right kind of elasticity.
+This method will allow the developed gluten to stretch, ensuring the right kind of elasticity.

 - Third, try stretching your dough in event bits.
 This method will ensure uniformity throughout the crust.

 - Finally, if your dough still tears, use high-protein flour to enhance the gluten levels.

 Rolling Pizza Dough Troubleshooting